-- A. This type of assistance is defined as follows: - 1.
-Relocation assistance provided to persons displaced by governmental projects that acquire real property is not income.

-- B. This type of assistance is treated as follows: - 1.
+- 1. Relocation assistance provided to persons displaced by governmental projects that acquire real property is not income. - B. This type of assistance is treated as follows: - 1.
 Relocation assistance provided under the Uniform Relocation Assistance and Real Property Acquisitions Policies Act is not counted as income. - a) Federal relocation assistance is permanently excluded from resources. - b) Interest earned on unspent payments is not excluded from income or resources. - 2.
-Relocation assistance provided to persons displaced by any state, local or state-assisted/locally-assisted project is not counted as income. - a) Unspent payments are excluded from resources for 9 months. - b) Interest earned on unspent payments is not excluded from income or resources.
+Relocation assistance provided to persons displaced by any state, local or stateassisted/locally-assisted project is not counted as income. - a) Unspent payments are excluded from resources for 9 months. - b) Interest earned on unspent payments is not excluded from income or resources.